MathiasAhlgren/MathiasAhlgren/README.md

 Hello my name is Mathias Ahlgren!

-I'm studying software engineering at Linköping University in Sweden.
+I'm studying in software engineering at Linköping University in Sweden.